IPGeo-API/IPGeo/README.md

 Feel Free to check out the [IPGeoSearch](https://github.com/MatthiasRathbun/IPGeo-Search) library on GitHub for more information and ways to use our API!

+We offer a 5 day free trial for our API on [Our Webpage](http://ipgeo.azurewebsites.net/).
+To get the free trial API Key, contact our Lab and we will send it.

 ## Requirements

 Before running on your local computer, make sure you have `python 3.6+` with the latest version of `pandas` and `IPGeoSearch` installed, your API Key, and `ipList.txt` in the same folder as the python file.